Underworld-Geodynamics-Education/GeodynamicsJupyterBook/Part2-Python/SympleSympy/StartingWithSympy-4.md

 (BH2 / PSI2).simplify()
 ```

-These don't quite satisfy the equation on their own but it is possible to combine the four potential solutions to find a complete eigenfunction

 ```{code-cell} ipython3
 PSI = PSI1 + C * y * sympy.sin(k*x) * sympy.cosh(k*y) + D * y * sympy.sin(k*x) * sympy.sinh(k*y)